usmaann/usmaann.github.io/_pages/publications.md

 **Selected Journal Papers**

+(9) **Naseem, Usman**, Jinman Kim, Matloob Khushi, and Adam G. Dunn.
+"Robust Identification of Figurative Language in Personal Health Mentions on Twitter."
+IEEE Transactions on Artificial Intelligence 1, no. 01 (2022): 1-1.

 (8) **Naseem, Usman**, Adam G. Dunn, Matloob Khushi, and Jinman Kim.
 "Benchmarking for Biomedical Natural Language Processing Tasks with a Domain Specific ALBERT", BMC Bioinformatics (**IF=3.62**)

 (7) **Naseem, Usman**, Matloob Khushi, and Jinman Kim.
 "Vision-Language Transformer for Interpretable Pathology Visual Question Answering" IEEE Journal of Biomedical and Health Informatics (J-BHI). (**IF=5.77**)